onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 *GetByAddress*

 We will now discuss each of the tests throughout the sample.
-As you read through each of these, it’s recommended to look at the code calling these APIs.
+As you read through each of these, it's recommended to look at the code calling these APIs.
 All of the code is contained here:

 ![](../media/15840cee138659b172d6023791b73155.png)

 ### Blocks

 Blocks are the foundation of blockchains, and Flow is no different.
-A Block primarily consists of two things – Collections and Block Seals.
+A Block primarily consists of two things - Collections and Block Seals.
 Collections contain Transactions that are yet to be executed, while Block Seals contain the results of Transactions that have been executed and verified, and are ready to be sealed.

 **Get Block by ID**